 First Responders and Our Justice System

 As a teacher, I have been in a sense a “first responder” along with nurses, bus drivers, and all who directly work with citizens.
 Responsiveness to the needs of the people requires steadfast commitment to the dignity of our fellow citizens.
 Our brothers and sisters in law enforcement, in the fire departments, and on our emergency medical teams put their lives on the line for the safety of our community.
 As a local justice for ten years, I witnessed first hand the importance of professional and dignified treatment of the community by all in the justice system.
-As a county legislator, I will always focus on building the best possible relationship between the people of our community and the public servants who provide access to justice and public safety.
+As a county legislator, I focus on building the best possible relationship between the people of our community and the public servants who provide access to justice and public safety.
 Strengthening the respect that goes both ways – between those who serve and those whom they serve – will always be my top priority.
 Recent tragic encounters between citizens and first responders remind us that all stakeholders must constantly work together in good faith to develop more responsive ways to keep all in our community safe.
 Seamlessly integrating mental health services with law enforcement must not be a hope but a reality.
 I support the Bello Administration’s work in this area: justice for all demands that we continue that work.

 Our Youngest Citizens

 As an East Rochesterian, I believe in ONE ER.
 As a longtime Fairport teacher and Perinton resident, I believe in ONE PERINTON.
 A Democrat my entire adult life, I view political affiliation as an identity marker way down the list of who I am.
-I am a teacher, a husband, a father, a grandfather, a member of the Church of St. Jerome, etc. The tribal point of view gripping our nation and some in our community does nothing more than divide us.
+I am a teacher, a husband, a father, a grandfather, a member of the Church of St. Jerome, a Fairport Rotarian, etc. The tribal point of view gripping our nation and some in our community does nothing more than divide us.
 I view every member of the community as a member of my tribe.
 In my service as your legislator I have seen first hand the long tradition of hyperpartisanship in county politics.
 It’s a disgrace.
 Political parties are mechanisms for electoral choice and policy development but in and of themselves produce no value: only positive action on behalf of all citizens produces value.